 DELETE FROM xml_index WHERE docid='mydocid';

-#3 Updated by Jing Tao about 13 years ago
+#3 Updated by Jing Tao over 13 years ago

 I searched the internet and found somebody said:Almost always, if delete is slow when selecting the same rows is fast,